 Jewel: So in 2010-11, Auret brought up that meeting and then from that meeting we started going to every single networking thing that was happening in Vancouver.
 The ones at the hotels, at the casinos, on the boats, in coffee shops, and restaurants.

-So, Wix is very prominent now and you probably see the ads all the time on YouTube but back in 2010 and 2011, they weren’t that big as they were now and we would do something different with Wix.
+So, Wix is very prominent now and you probably see the ads all the time on YouTube but back in 2010 and 2011, they weren’t as big as they are now and we would do something different with Wix.

 Wix had a primitive website editor and we did something where we would get the domain and then redirect it through WordPress and do some sort of redirecting thing but then you can still do it under Wix or something.
 I can’t even remember exactly how we did.